uselagoon/lagoon/services/jobwatch/README.md

 1. the job status structure could be persistent, perhaps a queue.
 1. the build log could be filtered for secrets, or filtered for excessively chatty docker output
+1. utilitze `estimatedDuration` for some meaningful information to the user / slack.